pombreda/django-th-rss/README.rst

 TH_SERVICES
 ~~~~~~~~~~~

-TH_SERVICES is a list of the services we put in django_th/services directory
+TH_SERVICES is a list of the services use by Trigger Happy

 .. code:: python